 Swag: We sell fabulous YIG gear for you to have throughout the year.
-Get your sweatshirts, t-shirts, and stickers at the Store section of the website.
+Get your sweatshirts, t-shirts, and stickers at the Swag desk (near the info desk).

 Tennessee Code Annotated (TCA): Tennessee's set of state laws is collectively called the Tennessee Code Annotated.